kubernetes/sig-release/release-team/role-handbooks/bug-triage/README.md

 How this works depends on where you are in the release cycle.
 There are five relevant periods where your workload changes:

-1. Early Release: between Feature Freeze and a week before Code Slush.
+1. Early Release: between Enhancement Freeze and a week before Code Slush.
 2. Pre-Code-Slush: a week to 10 days before Code Slush
 3. Code Slush: from Code Slush to Code Freeze, usually 3-4 days.
 4. Code Freeze: from Code Freeze through Betas, until Release Burndown